blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/python.md

 To troubleshoot of the Pipenv detector, start by running `pipenv graph --bare --json-tree`, and making sure that the output looks correct since this is the basis from which [solution_name] constructs the BDIO.
 If the output of `pipenv graph --bare --json-tree` does not look correct, make sure the packages (dependencies) are installed into the Pipenv virtual environment (`pipenv install`).

+Note: The [detect.pipfile.dependency.types.excluded](../properties/detectors/pip.md#pipfile-dependency-types-excluded) property does not apply to the Pipenv detector.

 ## Pipfile lock detector

 The Pipfile lock detector discovers dependencies of Python projects.